Skip to main content

 Running an Etherlink EVM node

-The Etherlink EVM nodes are responsible for maintaining a copy of the Etherlink context and applying new blueprints that process EVM transactions.
+The Etherlink EVM nodes are responsible for maintaining a copy of the Etherlink context and applying new blocks that process EVM transactions.

 Prerequisites